MatthewMckee4/MatthewMckee4/resume.typ

   [*June 2025 - September 2025*]
 )

-- Worked on type checking and developer tools for a large codebase
+- Worked on type checking and developer tools for a large internal codebase.
+- Improved developer experience and efficiency for over *4000* developers.

 #grid(
   columns: (1fr, auto),